lkoepsel/mpython_Automation/README.md

 1. Copy the two script files to ~/bin/
 1. Copy the *MicroPython.sublime-build* file to the User folder in Sublime Text->Settings->Browse Packages
 1. In *Sublime Text*, be sure to check *Tools->Build System->MicroPython*.
 If this option doesn't appear after copying the file, restart *Sublime Text*
-1. Use *Tools->Build With...* to show the three options, the first option explains the two variants, the first one will copy the current file to *main.py* on the *MicroPython* board, the second will retain the existing name.
+1. Use *Tools->Build With...* to show the three options, the first option explains the two variants, the first variant will copy the current file to *main.py* on the *MicroPython* board, the second will retain the existing name.
+Use the down arrow to select the variant then hit *Return*

 ## Installation with Explanations
 ### CoolTerm